 Runoff filtration;

-Wildlife habitat.
+Wildlife habitat;

+Microclimate;

+Nutrient inputs.

 All other fish and wildlife habitat conservation areas, including habitats and species of local importance, shall be protected on a case-by-case basis by means of a habitat management plan based on the Washington State Priority Habitat and Species (PHS) program, as set forth in the site assessment requirements in SCC 14.26.515 and this Section.